A - Z of Shipping Terms Air, Sea, Rail and Road Freight | WTA

 Stock Keeping Unit (SKU)

 A stock-keeping unit, or SKU, is a common form of inventory management.
-An SKU is a distinct type of item for sale, such as a product or service.
-Also, it includes all attributes associated with the item type that distinguish it from other item types.
+An SKU is a distinct type of item for sale.
+Within spreadsheets or PIM software, SKUs will be stored alongside all attributes associated with the item type that distinguish it from other item types.

 Supply Chain Management (SCM)

-Supply Chain Management, involves managing the flows of goods, data, and finances related to a product or service.
-The SCM usually occurs from procuring raw materials to delivering the product to its final destination.
+Supply Chain Management, involves managing the flows of goods, data, and finances related to a product.
+The supply chain includes all business processes from procuring raw materials to delivering the product to its final destination and any returns policy.
+SCM is the management of this process to find optimisations and improvements.

 Tail-lift